DebalB/langchain-academy/README.md

 ![LangChain Academy](https://cdn.prod.website-files.com/65b8cd72835ceeacd4449a53/66e9eba1020525eea7873f96_LCA-big-green%20(2).svg)

-### This fork adds support for Anthropic APIs in the notebooks and python files
+### This fork adds support for Anthropic APIs in the notebooks and python files.
+Rest of the content is mostly unchanged.

 ## Introduction